 NorthOne is the branchless bank for small business owners.
 It provides an affordable business account.
 A low monthly fee of $10 a month allows you most of the transactions your business needs, from ACH payments to deposits to ATM access, at no extra charge.

 The monthly fee also gives clients access to our powerful budgeting tool, Envelopes.
-When you’re calculating your operating cost, Envelopes will help you budget your payments on your business’ ideal schedule—daily, weekly, or monthly.
+When you’re calculating your operating cost, the envelope budget system will help you budget your payments on your business’ ideal schedule—daily, weekly, or monthly.

 NorthOne is a leader and innovator in the digital realm and syncs up with similar companies.
 So you’ll be able to access and integrate any accounting program you use for your business now.
 This feature unlocks even more opportunities for analysis.